-The market is segmented by Deployment (On-premise, Cloud, Hybrid), Industry (Retail, Manufacturing, BFSI, Government, Telecom), End User (Small Enterprises, Large Enterprises, Medium Enterprises), and Region.
+The market is segmented by Deployment (On-premise, Cloud, Hybrid), End-user Industry (Retail, Manufacturing, BFSI, Government, Telecom, Military and Defense, Healthcare), Organization Size (Small and Medium Enterprises, Large Enterprises), and Geography.

 ABOUT THIS REPORT

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The global enterprise resource planning market was valued at 39.65 billion in 2019, and it is expected to reach USD 65.2 billion by 2025, registering a CAGR of 8.66 % during the forecast period, 2020-2025.
 Enterprise resource planning (ERP) is the integrated management of core business processes, which are often in real-time and are mediated by software and technology.
 ERP is usually referred to as a category of business-management software, typically a suite of integrated applications that an organization can use to collect, store, manage, and interpret data from various business activities

 Interpreting the data is crucial for decision making; however, Oracle survey data suggests that current ERP systems are not delivering meaningful insights needed.
 According to Oracle, although 60% of people used their ERP system to generate reports directly, nearly half (49%) used spreadsheets with data pulled from the system of record (survey on 400 finance and technology leaders).
 The fact that businesses feel compelled to take their data further with an ad-hoc spreadsheet reports shows ERP systems do not provide the insights businesses require.
 The problems with managing reports via spreadsheets are well-known, so it should be no surprise that companies have begun or are planning to move ERP to the cloud.